-Mya reveals the power of colors (Louboutins wouldn’t have the same status if their soles were lavender), the keys to banishing unfriendly spirits (with cleansing rituals or even a dance party), and invaluable instructions in the timeless arts of astrology, tarot, and finding a parking spot downtown.
+You will learn why certain colors can help raise your vibrations, how to mix herbs for witchcraft, the keys to banishing unfriendly spirits (with cleansing rituals or even a dance party), and invaluable instructions in the timeless arts of astrology, tarot, crystals, and finding a parking spot downtown.

-Open up this book and enchant your own life!
+Open this book and enchant your own life!

 Under the Cover

 Table of Contents Intro

 Part One: Witchy Implements

 1. Altars: Create a Sacred Space 2.
 Colors: Hues to Help You Achieve Your Goals 3.
 Candles: Craft a vessel for your intention 4.
 Plants and Minerals: Harness your energy with herbs and crystals 5.
 Planets: Tap into the power of the solar system 6.
 Calendar: Find ways to Embrace the Changing Seasons 7.
 Covens and Collaborators: Work Magically with Others

 8. Uncrossing, Protection, and Banishing: How to clear negativity from yourself and your space 9.
 Attraction Magic: How to Draw Love, Warmth and Abundance 10.
 Money Drawing: How to Invite and Encourage Prosperity 11.
 Divination: How to Access Inner Knowledge 12.
 Astrology: How Movements of the Planets Mirror and Influence Us